 - Browning at the base of the leaf blades- some types of fungi only cause browning at the base of the St. Augustine grass blades.

 Some of these signs and symptoms are usually the same, which is why you may want to consult a lawn professional if you’re unsure of what’s causing the problems on your lawn.
-For instance, it wouldn’t make sense applying a fungicide when the problem is presence of weeds or excessive shading.
+For instance, it wouldn’t make sense to apply a fungicide when the problem is the presence of weeds or excessive shading.

 Common St. Augustine grass diseases